See FAQs for more details.

 - Most groups meet between 6:00 and 8:00 am on their designated field day.
 Duration and distance vary each day as determined by the instructor team.
 Be prepared to spend a full day (and many times, into the evening) in the field on every trip.

 - The Grad Hike field day exercise allows students to plan a trip themselves, with guidance from the instructor team.
 Students practice route-finding, off-trail navigation, Leave No Trace principles, group dynamics, weather awareness, and other topics as necessary.
 It’s a great way to learn leadership skills as well as trip-planning.
-It may even inspire you to become an instructor or trip leaders yourself!
+It may even inspire you to become an instructor or trip leader yourself!

 The WTS Manual provides an essential foundation for the course.
 A hard copy is included with your tuition.
 Download a copy HERE.
 There are additional online instruction materials.